alcideschaux/EGFR-Penis/EGFRpenis.md

 ***

 ## Hazard Ratios
-This section, currently under preparation, will report the hazard ratios for outcome (tumor recurrence, tumor progression, distant metastasis, overall mortality, and cancer-related mortality) considering EGFR expression using Cox's proportional hazards regression (unadjusted and adjusted) models.
-Variables with extremely low or extremely high HR and variables in which the outcome was not observed were dropped from the report.
+This section reports the hazard ratios (HR) for outcome (tumor recurrence, tumor progression, distant metastasis, overall mortality, and cancer-related mortality) considering EGFR expression using Cox's proportional hazards regression models.
+Variables with extremely low/high HR and variables in which no interaction was observed were dropped from the report.

 ### Tumor recurrence
 #### Hazard ratios for tumor recurrence